a123547879/D20251022/README.md

 # HiCE: Hierarchical Cognitive Evolution for Lightweight CNN OOD Generalization

 This is the official implementation of the paper:
-"Feature Attention Bias in Lightweight CNNs: Unveiling Mechanisms for Out-of-Distribution Generalization".
+"An Empirical Study on Feature Attention Bias in Lightweight CNNs: A Diagnostic Framework for Edge Vision under Domain Shift".

 ## 📋 Dependencies & Requirements
 - Python 3.11+